DenislavVelichkov/Java-DBS-Module-June-2019/README.md

 ## Getting Started

-To start the project, you need a simple Java IDE: IntelliJ, Eclipse, etc.
+* To start some of the projects, you need Java IDE: IntelliJ, Eclipse, etc.
+* Import the project with Maven and overwrite the changes.
+* Configure JDBC Driver, start your MySQL server and set your database password.

 ## Built With